() Sistas Who Succeed Profile - TANYA MARIE MCLENDON | Press releases

 #WomenGrowStrong

-The content material and opinions expressed inside this press launch are these of the creator(s) and/or represented corporations, and are usually not essentially shared by Black PR Wire.
-The creator(s) and/or represented corporations are solely liable for the details and the accuracy of the content material of this Press launch.
-Black PR Wire reserves the precise to reject a press launch if, within the view of Black PR Wire, the content material of the discharge is unsuitable for distribution.
+The content material and opinions expressed inside this press launch are these of the writer(s) and/or represented firms, and usually are not essentially shared by Black PR Wire.
+The writer(s) and/or represented firms are solely chargeable for the information and the accuracy of the content material of this Press launch.
+Black PR Wire reserves the best to reject a press launch if, within the view of Black PR Wire, the content material of the discharge is unsuitable for distribution.